MicrosoftDocs/visualstudio-docs/mac/tf-version-control.md

 ## Requirements

-* Visual Studio Community, Professional, or Enterprise for Mac version 7.8 or later.
+* Visual Studio Community, Professional, or Enterprise for Mac version 7.8 and later.
 * Azure DevOps Services, Team Foundation Server 2013 and later, or Azure DevOps Server 2018 and later.
 * A project in Azure DevOps Services or Team Foundation Server/Azure DevOps Server, configured to use Team Foundation Version Control.